Frequently Asked Questions (FAQs)

 Are there any facilities for my visitors?

-Your visitors are welcome to use our relatives’ rooms, main Octagon sitting area, quiet room, coffee shop, conservatory and garden while they’re here.
+Your visitors are welcome to use our relatives’ rooms, main Octagon sitting area, quiet room, conservatory and garden while they’re here.
 We also have a children’s playroom for younger visitors.
 Toilets for your visitors can be found in the main welcome area.

 Can my family and friends eat at the hospice?